Managing Custom TLS Server Certificates for an Event Broker Service

 2. Installing the server certificate to the event broker service.

-3. Configuring a customer domain hostname for the event broker service.
+3. Configuring a custom domain hostname for the event broker service.

 Uploading a Server Certificate to an Event Broker Service